Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 transparent, well documented, and secure privacy service will likely serve as a major differentiating factor for privacy conscious users if they make an active selection of which resolver to use.
+<mark>(*RvRD: I'm wondering whether we should differentiate between "indifferent users"
+for whom this trust relationship is implicit, and "privacy-conscious users", that make an explicit trust choice; this may prove relevant in the context of e.g. the GDPR as it relates to consent.*)</mark>

 It should also be noted that the choice of a user to configure a single resolver (or a fixed set of resolvers) and an encrypted transport to use in all network